Trinidad, Cuba

 Trinidad ([tɾiniˈðað]) is a town in the province of Sancti Spíritus, central Cuba.
 Together with the nearby Valle de los Ingenios, it has been a UNESCO World Heritage Site since 1988, because of its historical importance as a center of the sugar trade in the 18th and 19th centuries.
 Trinidad is one of the best-preserved cities in the Caribbean from the time when the sugar trade was the main industry in the region.

 History

-Trinidad was founded on December 23, 1514 by Diego Velázquez de Cuéllar under the name Villa de la Santísima Trinidad.
+Trinidad was founded on December 23, 1514, by Diego Velázquez de Cuéllar under the name Villa de la Santísima Trinidad.

 Hernán Cortés recruited men for his expedition from Juan de Grijalva's home in Trinidad, and Sancti Spíritus, at the start of his 1518 expedition.
 This included Pedro de Alvarado and his five brothers.
 After ten days, Cortes sailed, the alcayde Francisco Verdugo failing to prevent Cortes from leaving, despite orders from Diego Velázquez.

 The Narvaez Expedition landed at Trinidad in 1527 en route to Florida.
 Caught in a hurricane, the expedition lost two ships, twenty horses and sixty men to the violent storm.

-Francisco Iznaga, a Basque landowner in the southern portion of Cuba during the first 30 years of the colonization of Cuba, was elected Mayor of Bayamo in 1540.
-Iznaga was the originator of a powerful lineage which finally settled in Trinidad where the Torre Iznaga (Iznaga Tower) is.
-His descendants fought for the independence of Cuba and for annexation to the U.S., from 1820 to 1900.